 Preparing aged-care facilities for assessor-led funding under AN-ACC

 Telstra Health’s Clinical Manager is a core operational system used daily by residential aged-care providers to manage clinical documentation, administration, and compliance.
-It sits at the centre of how facilities record care, assemble evidence, and meet regulatory obligations.
+It sits at the centre of how care is recorded, evidence is assembled, and regulatory obligations are met.

-Following the Royal Commission into Aged Care Quality and Safety, government reform fundamentally changed how funding decisions are made.
-Facility systems no longer determined funding outcomes.
-They remained accountable for the quality and completeness of evidence supporting external assessment.
-This work updated Clinical Manager to operate effectively within that shift.
+Following the Royal Commission into Aged Care Quality and Safety, funding reform replaced ACFI with AN-ACC and changed how resident classifications are determined.
+Providers no longer determine funding outcomes but remain responsible for the quality and completeness of evidence reviewed by independent assessors.
+This work updated Clinical Manager to support assessor-aligned preparation workflows within that shift.

 Operating environment